amirmasoudabdol/Bilbo/docs/selection-strategies.md

 ## Random Selection

-Random selection method is the simplest form of selection where Journal flips a coin to decide whether a submission is going to be accepted or not.
+Random selection method is the simplest form of selection where Journal flips a coin to decide whether a submission is going to be accepted.
 Using **p = 0** will lead to a Journal that does not accept anything, and **p = 1** defines a Journal that accepts everything.

 !!! journal "Random Selection"
 	```json